openstack/openstack-manuals/doc/config-reference/source/tables/nova-rpc.rst

      - (Integer) The default number of seconds that poll should wait.
 Poll raises timeout exception when timeout expired.
    * - ``rpc_response_timeout`` = ``60``
      - (Integer) Seconds to wait for a response from a call.
-   * - **[cells]**
-     -
-   * - ``rpc_driver_queue_base`` = ``cells.intercell``
-     - (String) RPC driver queue base When sending a message to another cell by JSON-ifying the message and making an RPC cast to 'process_message', a base queue is used.
-This option defines the base queue name to be used when communicating between cells.
-Various topics by message type will be appended to this.
-Possible values: * The base queue name to be used when communicating between cells.
-Services which consume this: * nova-cells Related options: * None
    * - **[oslo_concurrency]**
      -
    * - ``disable_process_locking`` = ``False``